SytanSD/Sytan-SDXL-ComfyUI/README.md

+# Support
+If you like anything I have done here and wish to donate/support me monthly in order for me to keep pioneering new hacks and tricks for running SDXL, please feel free to drop by my Ko-Fi at https://ko-fi.com/sytansd

 # Sytan SDXL ComfyUI
 A hub dedicated to development and upkeep of the Sytan SDXL workflow for ComfyUI he workflow is provided as a .json file which is easily loadable into the ComfyUI environment.